Fred-org/FRED-docs/source/Control/Geometry Definition.rst

         **dose-to-water** - map of dose converted into :ref:`dose-to-water <dosetowater>` [Gy]

-        **LETd** - map of dose-averaged LET [MeV cm^2 / g]
+        **LETd** - map of dose-averaged LET [:math:`\mathrm{\frac{MeV\,cm^2}{g}}`]

+        **spectra** - map of spectra for each voxel - see :ref:`spectra scorer <spectraScorer>` for more details

         **None** - no scorer activated

+    scoreij = None
+        List of influence matrix scorers for the region.
+Any quantity shown above can be defined here to be scored as an influence matrix.
+See :ref:`influence matrix description <influenceMatrixDescription>` for more details about the output file format.

+    scoringMask - None
+        A mask describing the voxels to score.
+The mask applies for all scorers defined in the **score** and **scoreij** lists.
+The image can be of any type but must have the same voxel grid as the region.
+The quantity will be only scored for voxels with values larger than 0.

     lWriteDensity = False
         Save the density map of the region.
-Can be useful when loading the region properties for a CT scan in HU, in order to check HU to density conversion.
+It can be helpful when loading the region properties for a CT scan in HU to check HU to density conversion.

     lWriteImat = False
         Save the imat map, i.e. the index of materials.